 The sixteen recommendations from the first WHOIS1 review team were grouped into nine subject areas (Strategic Priority, Single WHOIS Policy, Outreach, Contractual Compliance, Data Accuracy, Privacy/Proxy, Common RDS (WHOIS) Interface, Internationalized Registration Data and Implementation Planning/Reports) and a Subgroup of the RDS-WHOIS2 review team was formed to address each topic.
 Subgroups were also created to address topics beyond recommendations produced by the first WHOIS1 review team (Law Enforcement, Consumer Trust, Safeguards and Post-WHOIS1 Policies and Procedures, referred to as “Anything New”).
 The new topic on Contractual Compliance Actions, Structure, and Processes was handled by the subgroup reviewing the original WHOIS1 Compliance recommendations.

-Each Subgroup performed a thorough analysis of its subject matter, and drafted its report including, if applicable, any new recommendations.
+Each Subgroup performed an analysis of its subject matter, and drafted its report including, if applicable, any new recommendations.
 Many subgroups held teleconferences to carry out their work, in addition to e-mail discussions.
 The subgroup’s documents and its conclusions were then reviewed in depth by the entire review team.
 To the extent possible, decisions were made by consensus and the vast majority of those were unanimous.

 The RDS-WHOIS2 review team conducted 39 teleconferences (typically 90 minutes) and met face-to-face three times (for a total of 7 days) prior to issuing this Draft Report.